lavinjj/angularjs-gravatardirective/ReadMe.md

 ## Change Log

+### v1.3.2 - Addresses Issue #18 'Unknown provider' error. the gravatarImageService was missing the minification array causing the service to not instantiate properly.

-### 1.3.1 - Addresses Issue #17 Hide the image, when loading fails.
+### v1.3.1 - Addresses Issue #17 Hide the image, when loading fails.
 Now the image element will be removed from the DOM if the image fails to load.

-### 1.3.0 - Restructured library structure to take advantage of angularjs-library yeoman generator to generate a single file for use.
+### v1.3.0 - Restructured library structure to take advantage of angularjs-library yeoman generator to generate a single file for use.

-### 1.2.0 - Added pull request to move imageSrc to a service for use by external consumers.
+### v1.2.0 - Added pull request to move imageSrc to a service for use by external consumers.

-### 1.1.0 - Added additional namespaces to all attributes to keep from interfering with other AngularJS Library Directives.
+### v1.1.0 - Added additional namespaces to all attributes to keep from interfering with other AngularJS Library Directives.
 Resolves Issue #13

 ## LICENSE